sourabh-gour76/Sourabh/README.md

 ### Hey, I am Sourabh 👋

+> *"Engineering excellence is built on rigorous execution, unwavering accountability, and a relentless commitment to building systems that matter."*

 With extensive hands-on experience in software development and engineering, I specialize in architecting scalable applications, high-performance microservices, and robust automated systems.
-My approach is rooted in clean software architecture, modern web technologies, and rigorous multi-stack engineering standards.
+Beyond technical proficiency, I believe that true engineering leadership is defined by core human values—**absolute trust, honesty, unyielding loyalty, and genuine kindness** in every client partnership and team collaboration.

 I partner with businesses and agencies to scale existing technological infrastructures, streamline operations, and deliver production-ready software solutions efficiently.